samuelmtimbo/unit/src/docs/start/README.md

 ![](/public/gif/start/25.gif)

-## Graph or Tree Layout
+## Graph or Tree View

-To switch between Graph Layout or Tree Layout, click on the "circle or square" toggle close to the Search.
+To switch between Graph View or Tree View, click on the "circle or square" toggle close to the Search.

 ![](/public/gif/start/20.gif)

-This view will show only the current components, which can composed and reordered into a parent-children tree structure, making it possible to build any type of visual layout.
+This view will show only components, which can composed and reordered into a parent-children tree structure, making it possible to build any type of visual layout.

+Search will only show component units.

 ![](/public/gif/start/21.gif)